mskonline/MavAdvise/README.md

 Checkout the src directory into your system. **src/App/MavAdvise** is the Android project. **src/Server/MavAdvise** is the Java Web project

-* Step 2 - Open the Server code in Eclipse IDE
+* Step 2 - Setting up the Server code in Eclipse

 	- Open your Eclipse IDE
 	- Select the Workspace as **src/Server**
-	- File -> Import -> Existing project into workspace -> Select Root directory as **src/Server/MavAdvise**
+	- File -> Import -> Existing project into workspace -> Select Root directory as **src/Server/MavAdvise**.
+Press Ok.
-	- Create a Tomcat 7 server in the servers tab
+	- Create a Tomcat 7 server in the Eclipe's servers tab
 	- Add the project into the server

-* Step 3 - Open the Android app code in Android Studio
+* Step 3 - Setting up the Android app code in Android Studio

 	- Open your Android Studio
 	- File ->Open project.
 Select **src/App/MavAdvise**
+	- Install all plugins / dependencies which might show up in the IDE / gradle console

 ## Deployment